 The warm, sunny days of spring and summer are behind us, and cooler days are here.
 Seeing the beautiful leaves from summer change color and fall off the trees is one great thing about fall, and those leaves falling is a good reminder that fall and winter are the best times of the year for tree trimming and shrub pruning.
 You may have heard this before and wondered why, so today we discuss why late fall and winter are the best times for trimming and pruning.

-What Makes Fall and Winter the Best Times For Tree Trimming and Pruning
+What Makes Fall and Winter the Best Times for Tree Trimming and Pruning

 Promoting Tree and Shrub Health

-Another reason that fall and winter are the best times for tree trimming and shrub pruning is that disease and damage from insects are less likely.
+Another reason that fall and winter are the best times for tree trimming and shrub pruning is because disease and insect damage are less likely.
 Trimming and pruning during the late spring and summer can expose the trees and shrubs to diseases.
-When decay occurs, insects are attracted to the tree and causes more damage.
+When decay occurs, the decay attracts insects to the tree and causes more damage.

 Special Tree Trimming and Pruning Concerns

-- Weak, damaged, broken, or diseased branches and shrubs.
+- Weak, damaged, broken, or diseased branches and shrubs

-- Branches and shrubs hanging over or making contact with power lines, roofs, sheds, or other structures.
+- Branches and shrubs hanging over or making contact with power lines, roofs, sheds, or other structures

-- Trees that lean at dangerous angles.
+- Trees that lean at dangerous angles

 Contact Stein Tree for Quality Tree Trimming and Shrub Pruning Services